DotWalletTeam/bcoinsv/migrate/README.md

-Bcash Migrations
+BcoinSV Migrations
 ================

-There are no migrations necessary for bcash.
+There are no migrations necessary for bcoinsv.
 Current database versions are as
 follows:
   - ChainDB - `v5`
   - WalletDB - `v7`